timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* The good news is that you can skip that setup now
+* The good news is that you can skip all that now
   - thanks to self hosted ClojureScript.
-* All you need to code Clojure is a URL.
+* All you need to code Clojure is a web browser.

 ---